 This garden is always uncrowded, even though it’s right next to Hamamatsucho Station.
 Although it just has one trellis of wisteria, it’s an especially nice one.

-Famous for their Baby Blue Eyes (which are in full bloom at the same time) this park has an unusual display of many colors on the same long trellis
+And if you go to Hitachi Seaside Park to see the park’s famous hills of Baby Blue Eyes (which are in full bloom at the same time), don’t miss the long trellis of wisteria near the food court, with its unusual display of many colors on the same long trellis

 •